humai-technologies-gmbh/nativescript-pdfview-ng/README.md

 /// Replaces the currently loaded pdf.
 /// The promise gets resolved after loading, or rejected if something failed. loadPDF(src: string): Promise<any>;

+/// only implemented for iOS
+/// Detect available programs for file extension and opens the interaction controller
+/// The source should contain accessible path for the application showExternalControler(src: string, rect: ControllerRect): void;
 ```

 ## Examples